oodesign/merge-duplicate-symbols/README.md

 ## Install it with Sketchpacks

 Let Sketchpacks do the work for you.
-Open Sketchpacks, search for "Merge duplicate symbols", and clicl Install.
+Open Sketchpacks, search for "Merge duplicate symbols", and click "Install".
-Or you may click the "intall it with Sketchpacks" button below.
+Or you may click the "Install it with Sketchpacks" button below :)

 <a href="https://sketchpacks.com/oodesign/merge-duplicate-symbols/install">
   <img width="160" height="41" src="http://sketchpacks-com.s3.amazonaws.com/assets/badges/sketchpacks-badge-install.png" >